OlegShi/Collaborative-Filtering-Recommendation-System/README.md

 Recommendation System for beer reviews.

-the dataset consists of beer reviews from http://www.beeradvocate.com/
+the dataset consists of beer reviews from <a href="http://www.beeradvocate.com/">beeradvocate</a>